Neglect of probability

 The neglect of probability, a type of cognitive bias, is the tendency to disregard probability when making a decision under uncertainty and is one simple way in which people regularly violate the normative rules for decision making.
 Small risks are typically either neglected entirely or hugely overrated.
 The continuum between the extremes is ignored.
-The term probability neglect was coined by Cass Sunstein.
+The term probability neglect was coined by American legal scholar Cass Sunstein.

-There are many related ways in which people violate the normative rules of decision making with regard to probability including the hindsight bias, the neglect of prior base rates effect, and the gambler's fallacy.
-However, this bias is different, in that, rather than incorrectly using probability, the actor disregards it.
+There are many related ways in which people violate the normative rules of decision making with regard to probability including the hindsight bias, base rate neglect, and the gambler's fallacy.
+However, rather than incorrectly using probability, in this instance the actor disregards it.

-"We have no intuitive grasp of risk and thus distinguish poorly among different threats," Dobelli has written.
-"The more serious the threat and the more emotional the topic (such as radioactivity), the less reassuring a reduction in risk seems to us."
+According to Swiss author on decision-making and critical thinking Rolf Dobelli, "We have no intuitive grasp of risk and thus distinguish poorly among different threats.
+The more serious the threat and the more emotional the topic (such as radioactivity), the less reassuring a reduction in risk seems to us."

 Studies

 Adults

 In a 1972 experiment, participants were divided into two groups, with the former being told they would receive a mild electric shock and the latter told that there was a 50 percent chance they would receive such a shock.
 When the subjects' physical anxiety was measured, there was no difference between the two groups.
 This lack of difference remained even when the second group's chance of being shocked was lowered to 20 percent, then ten, then five.
 The conclusion: "we respond to the expected magnitude of an event...but not to its likelihood.
 In other words: We lack an intuitive grasp of probability."

 Baron (2000) suggests that the bias manifests itself among adults especially when it comes to difficult choices, such as medical decisions.
-This bias could make actors drastically violate expected-utility theory in their decision making, especially when a decision must be made in which one possible outcome has a much lower or higher utility but a small probability of occurring (e.g. in medical or gambling situations).
-In this aspect, the neglect of probability bias is similar to the neglect of prior base rates effect.
+This bias could make actors drastically violate expected-utility theory outcomes in their decision making, especially when a decision must be made in which one possible outcome has a much lower or higher utility but a small probability of occurring (e.g. in medical or gambling situations).
+In this aspect, the neglect of probability bias is similar to the base rate neglect.

-Cass Sunstein has cited the history of Love Canal in upstate New York, which became world-famous in the late 1970s owing to widely publicized public concerns about abandoned waste that was supposedly causing medical problems in the area.
+American legal scholar Cass Sunstein has cited the history of Love Canal in upstate New York, which became world-famous in the late 1970s owing to widely publicized public claims that abandoned waste was causing medical problems in the area.
 In response to these concerns, the U.S. federal government set in motion "an aggressive program for cleaning up abandoned hazardous waste sites, without examining the probability that illness would actually occur," and legislation was passed that did not reflect serious study of the actual degree of danger.
 Furthermore, when controlled studies were publicized showing little evidence that the waste represented a menace to public health, the anxiety of local residents did not diminish.